 (1) Generally.
-To protect the integrity of the Competitive Procurement process and to ensure fair treatment of Offerors, the District should carefully consider whether to permit waiver, correction, or withdrawal of Offers for certain mistakes.
+To protect the integrity of the Competitive Procurementcompetitive procurement process and to ensureassure fair treatment of Offerors, the District should carefully consider whether to permit waiver, correction, or withdrawal of Offers for certain mistakes.

 (2) District Treatment of Mistakes.
-The District must not allow an Offeror to correct or withdraw an Offer for an error in judgment.
-If the District discovers certain mistakes in an Offer after Opening but before Award of the Contract, the District may take the following action:
+The District mustshall not allow an Offeror to correct or withdraw an Offer for an error in judgment.
+If the District discovers certain mistakes in an Offer after Opening but before Awardaward of the Contract, the District may take the following action: